Ishay13/temp01/README.md

-Jupiter file for a Cousera q IBM course
+Jupiter file for a Cousera and IBM course